tezos-commons/baseDAO/docs/specification-ligo.md

 - Fails with `NOT_ENOUGH_FROZEN_TOKENS` if the frozen token balance of the author from past periods that is not staked is less than specified `voteAmount` .
 - Fails with `PROPOSAL_NOT_EXIST` if the proposal key is not associated with any ongoing proposals.
-- Fails with `VOTING_PERIOD_OVER` if the proposal associated with the proposal key is already ended.
+- Fails with `VOTING_PERIOD_OVER` if the voting period of proposal associated with the proposal key has already ended.
 - Fails with `MAX_VOTES_REACHED` if the amount of votes of the associated proposal is already at the max value set by the configuration.
 - Fails with `MISSIGNED` if permit is incorrect with respect to the provided vote parameter and contract state.
 - The author's balance in frozen tokens is increased by `voteAmount` and in unfrozen tokens is decreased by `voteAmount`.